agilemobiledev/gs-accessing-facebook/README.md

 ----------------

  - About 15 minutes
- - An application ID and secret obtained from [registering an application with Facebook][register-facebook-app].
+ - An application ID and secret obtained from [registering an application with Facebook][gs-register-facebook-app].
  - A favorite text editor or IDE
  - [JDK 6][jdk] or later
  - [Maven 3.0][mvn] or later